Digitex Futures Proposes the Idea of Token Burning to the Community

 - In the above example, if the system submits a sell order at 9,900 when the last traded price is currently 9,950, it is probable that the position will be closed at a better price than 9,900.
 If the position is liquidated at 9,940, then 40 DGTX will be added to the Insurance Fund.

-- This effectively means that traders who allow their position to be force liquidated by the exchange by allowing their account balance to go below the required Maintenance Margin level will always lose the full Initial Margin amount they posted to open that position, even if the position is closed at a better price than bankruptcy price.
+- This effectively means that Betfair Traders who allow their position to be force liquidated by the exchange by allowing their account balance to go below the required Maintenance Margin level will always lose the full Initial Margin amount they posted to open that position, even if the position is closed at a better price than bankruptcy price.
 Any additional funds that are made by getting a better price than bankruptcy price are added to the Insurance Fund and not to the trader’s account.
-This will incentivize traders to avoid forced liquidations which are a risk vector for the exchange.
+This will incentivize Betfair Traders to avoid forced liquidations which are a risk vector for the exchange.

-- This liquidation system is very similar to how BitMEX takes over and liquidates bankrupt traders’ positions.
+- This liquidation system is very similar to how BitMEX takes over and liquidates bankrupt Betfair Traders’ positions.
 Note here how consistently their Insurance Fund balance increases with virtually no daily drawdowns of any significance over a period of years, even during periods of high volatility.

 - The BitMEX Insurance Fund balance has increased 99 days out of the last 100 days and this is typical performance going back for years.